Trail guide picks his top three hikes in the New River Gorge

 The Glade Creek Trail follows its namesake stream for more than seven miles through one of the most remote mountain valleys in the central park, passing through a wonderland of rocks and waterfalls along the way.

-"I like Glade Creek because of the creek itself, which is absolutely beautiful, and the ease of the trail.
+"I like Glade Creek because of the creek itself, which is beautiful, and the ease of the trail.
 Also, its chief waterfall is less than a mile from its main trailhead on the New River."

 The largest falls on Glade Creek in the New River Gorge is roughly a mile upstream of its mouth.
 (Photo courtesy Randall Sanger)